tkdaj/react-validated-form/README.md

 All regular attributes which can be applied to a form works here too except for onSubmit

-`name`: required for the form as well as ALL validatable fields
+`name`: required for the form as well as ALL validatable fields -- If you do not have a name on a field, you will get a error logged to your console.
+Since sometimes it is difficult to add a name to a field or impossible when using third party libraries, the next prop is available to mute those warnings.
 <br /><br />
 `onInvalidSubmissionAttempt`: If the form is submitted, but is invalid, this funcion will be called.
 Two parameters are passed - the submit event object and the object containing the validated form's values and errors.
 <br /><br />
 `onValidSubmissionAttempt`: If the form is submitted and is valid this funcion will be called.
 Two parameters are passed - the submit event object and the object containing the validated form's values and errors.
+<br /><br />
+`hideNameErrors` `optional` as described in the `name` section of this API, names are required, so you will get an error logged to the console if one of your fields is missing a name by default.
+You can turn this off by setting `hideNameErrors` to `true`.
 <br /><br />
 `formErrorClass`: `optional` Specific error class to be applied to the entire form
 <br /><br />